Meet the WiscNews All-Area boys and girls wrestling teams

 It was a competitive high school wrestling season, with several area programs turning in strong campaigns.

-The Reedsburg wrestling team found the most team success, going 16-3 overall and 6-0 in the Badger West Conference while qualifying for the program’s first WIAA Division 1 team state tournament after going through a talented Sun Prairie East/West co-op and a tough Stoughton team at sectionals.
+Reedsburg found the most team success, going 16-3 overall and 6-0 in the Badger West Conference.
+The Beavers qualified for the program’s first WIAA Division 1 team state tournament after going through a talented Sun Prairie East/West co-op and a tough Stoughton team at sectionals.

-The Beavers, like Lodi, also qualified six boys to the individual state tournament.
-Both Horicon and Lodi came away with individual state champions.
+Reedsburg, like Lodi, also qualified six boys to individual state.
+Horicon and Lodi each had individual state champions.

 There were 45 area wrestlers who qualified for the state tournament.